nickfrosty/website_nuxt/content/blog/2022/2022-micro-viral-tweet-and-a-marketing-fail.md

 - Starting follower count: ~300
 - Ending follower found: ~450

-Not the "wholly crap I just landed on the moon" level of followers, at least not for some people.
+Not the "holy crap I just landed on the moon" level of followers, at least not for some people.
 But it was a 50% boost in the number of twitter friends I have now!
 And I think that is pretty cool! 😎

 As far as the tweet stats screenshot from above saying "0 followers", I assume that Twitter has some weird way they are counting the new follows.
 My guess is that lots of people clicked to view my profile, then followed from their.
 But were no longer viewing the tweet when they followed, so it didn't count them on the tweet? idk.
 Pure speculation.